ryucc/ReRe/README.md

 Thanks to my former colleagues at Amazon.
 I received a lot of mentorship as a junior engineer there.
 A lot of the coding principles I learnt at Amazon inspired this project.

-Special thanks to (Joe Leija)[linkedin.com/in/joe-leija], who I pitched this idea multiple time towards, and getting feedback everytime.
+Special thanks to [Joe Leija](linkedin.com/in/joe-leija), who I pitched this idea multiple time towards, and getting feedback everytime.

 ### ByteBuddy, Mockito, and all Mock frameworks